Best Dog-friendly pubs in the North of England

 So, whether you are looking for somewhere to go for a drink, a good meal, or if you need somewhere to rest overnight with your four-legged friend, pubs offer the ideal solution to satisfy all of these needs.

 Nestled in the heart of the village of Kirkby Fleetham, the Black Horse Inn is a dog-friendly inn with an award winning 1 Rosette restaurant and 5 star AA rated bedrooms.

 “Elsa was made to feel very welcome in the pub, she really enjoyed the dog biscuits and was offered a bowl of fresh water when we sat down.”

-The Devonshire Arms at Pilsley is a charming 18th Century village inn, located on the Chatsworth Estate, across the road from the Estate’s Farm Shop and less than two miles away from Chatsworth House.
-The Devonshire Arms has 13 supremely comfortable bedrooms, each furnished in their own style and equipped with lots of little extras for both guests and their four-legged friends.
+The Devonshire Arms at Pilsley is a charming 18th century village inn, located on the Chatsworth Estate, across the road from the Estate’s Farm Shop and less than two miles away from Chatsworth House.
+Devonshire Arms has 13 supremely comfortable bedrooms, each furnished in their own style and equipped with lots of little extras for both guests and their four-legged friends.

 “Elsa quickly sniffed out the packet of treats and the toy that had been left for her.
 A large towel and two bowls were also available for her to use in the room.”

 Situated in the heart of Chipping Norton, The Fox is considered to be one of the ‘Gateway’ towns to the Cotswolds.
 This inn dates back to the 16th century and is still a very popular watering hole for locals and tourists alike.

 “Dogs are welcome in the spacious bar area and can also stay in some of the rooms.”

 The Horse and Groom is a superb Grade II listed Georgian inn located in the heart of Bourton-on-the-hill.
 Dog friendly bedrooms come equipped with their own doggy beds and bowls.